kidscancode/godot_recipes/src/content/2D/moving_platforms.md

 ## Solution

 There are several ways to approach this problem.
-In this recipe, we'll use `KinematicBody2D`s for our platforms and move them with `AnimationPlayer`.
+In this recipe, we'll use {{< gd-icon KinematicBody2D >}}`KinematicBody2D`s for our platforms and move them with {{< gd-icon AnimationPlayer >}}`AnimationPlayer`.
 This allows for a variety of movement styles while minimizing the amount of code we need to write.

 ### Setting up